benaktom/antoninOmelka_test_node/README.md

 ### **Start Application**

-Server is running on port 3000.
-For starting of the application go to /src folder and run
+For starting of the application go to `/src` folder following command:
 ```
-cd ./src
-npm run start
+npm start
 ```
+View the website at: http://localhost:3000

 ### **Run Tests**

-To run tests go to /src folder and run
+To run tests go to `/src` folder and run following command:
 ```
-cd ./src
 npm test
 ```